 magenta color blocks :

-the right half of crossed stitches are moved first, taken off on the tool, held to the side
+the right half of the crossed stitches are moved first, taken off on the tool, held to the side

-the left half of crossed stitches follow and are placed on the empty needles on the right
+the left half of the crossed stitches follow and are placed on the empty needles on the right

-the first held stitches in turn are then placed on needles now empty on the left
+the first-held stitches in turn are then placed on needles now empty on the left

 The markings on the punchcard machine’s needle tape correspond to needle selection for 24 stitch repeat, and that can be used as a guide, needles selected are intended to move toward the center at the bottom of each half repeat, and away from it in the top half, creating the diamonds.